About Supplements

 Patients with normal kidney function who have osteopenia or osteoporosis should take the medically recommended amounts of vitamin D and calcium, if their serum level of 25-hydroxyvitamin-D is below normal.
 According to the NIH, the therapeutic range of total 25(OH)D level is 20-50 ng/mL.
 However, the normal range can vary, depending upon the lab that is doing the testing, and some vitamin D blood tests can give misleading results.
 The Endocrine Society's guidelines recommend against routine testing of vitamin D levels in the general population.

-Women over the age of 30 should be getting 320 mg a day of magnesium, and men 420 mg a day of magnesium, preferably in a more easily absorbed form, such as magnesium citrate, lactate, or glycinate.
-Note that magnesium carbonate is the least bioavailable form.
+The common side effects of too much magnesium, particular the oxide form, include diarrhea, nausea, and upset stomach.
+The most easily absorbed forms of magnesium include citrate, lactate, or glycinate, while the oxide and carbonate are the least bioavailable forms.
+Magnesium glycinate may help with sleep issues.
 Men over the age of 70, people with type 2 diabetes, and those with gastrointestinal diseases are most likely to be deficient.
 Here’s a deep dive into magnesium:

 People over the age of 50 could have a problem absorbing enough vitamin B12, and vegetarians probably don’t get enough of it from their diet.
 This important vitamin is necessary for red blood cell formation and for the nervous system to function properly.
 It would be a good idea to take a daily B12 tablet, preferably as 500 mcg of cyanocobalamin.
 B12 megadoses are available as an injection for those with a chronic B12 deficiency due to malabsorption.